(And Get A Massive Amount Of Work Done!)

 You get the point, right?

 Either way you turn – any type of work revolves around a desk.

-Whether is big or small, you know the best which one fits you according to your needs (and capabilities).
+Whether it is big or small, you know best which one fits you according to your needs (and capabilities).

 I use my desk as a workspace (which by default it is).

-But, what I mean by it (because it sounds so empty-generic this way)?
+But, what do I mean by it (because it sounds so empty-generic this way)?